Q: What is shotcrete and when would I use it?

 Shotcrete, which is sprayed vertically or overhead, can be applied over masonry, concrete, soil, and a multitude of other substrates.
 Once you’ve placed it, you can easily finish or carve it.
-The concrete lions on the Lions Gate bridge in Vancouver, Canada, was formed with shotcrete.
+The concrete lions on the Lions Gate bridge in Vancouver, Canada, were formed with shotcrete.

 Q: How is shotcrete processed so it can be placed?

 A: There’s a dry-mix process and a wet-mix process.
 With dry, you take a dry pre-blended shotcrete bag mix, empty it into a hopper, and convey it by compressed air through a hose to the nozzle where water is introduced.
 Mixing of the dry product with water takes place in the nozzle and on the receiving surface during application.

 With the wet-mix process, you take a concrete mix with water in it or you use a dry pre-blended product that you mix with water and place it in the pump that delivers the concrete mixture though the hose to the nozzle, where you add compressed air.

 Q: Can I use a plaster gun for shotcrete?

 A. No, shotcrete is applied with high velocity, and a plaster gun sprays at a low velocity.
 By definition, shotcrete has to have a high velocity component.

 Q: Who is trained to work with shotcrete and what are the qualifications?